-The link between loss of land (i.e., loss of territory and/or habitability) and human mobility is well established.
-As areas gradually become less habitable and land is lost, increased human mobility can be expected as a response, in the form of displacement, migration, and planned relocation.
-Displacement as a result of slow-onset climate change processes such as desertification and sea level rise, however, which can result in a loss of territory and habitability, can be more difficult to identify than those resulting from a sudden-onset disaster such as flooding or storms (Internal Displacement Monitoring Centre, 2017).
-Since the 1970s, over 400 planned relocations have been identified across 78 countries (Bower and Weerasinghe, 2021; IOM, 2022).
+The link between loss of land (i.e. loss of territory and/or habitability) and human mobility is well established.
+As areas gradually become less habitable and land is lost, increased human mobility can be expected as an impact and response, in the form of displacement, migration and planned relocation.
+Displacement as a result of slow onset climate change processes such as desertification and sea level rise, however, can be more difficult to identify than that resulting from a sudden-onset disaster such as flooding or storms (Internal Displacement Monitoring Centre [IDMC], 2017).
+Since the 1970s, over 400 planned relocations have been identified across 78 countries (Bower and Weerasinghe, 2021; International Organization for Migration, 2022).
 Various case studies from multiple contexts have demonstrated the link between land loss and human mobility:

-- In the case of Bangladesh, for example, the loss of physical territory has caused extensive internal displacement over time.
-Given its location in the largest delta in the world, an immense number of rivers flow through the country, which is important for people's livelihoods.
-Land loss, through riverbank erosion, is common, forcing people to move and rebuild their lives (Ayeb-Karlsson et al., 2016).
+In the case of Bangladesh, for example, the loss of physical territory and habitability has caused extensive internal displacement over time.
+Drivers of displacement in coastal areas can include higher tidal waters and flooding, land subsistence, continuous squeezing of tidal plains, and saline water intrusion (which can reduce freshwater availability and soil fertility), while in riverine areas, communities face significant riverbank erosion and flooding, forcing people to move and rebuild their lives (Ayeb-Karlsson et al., 2016; Displacement Solutions, 2012).
 As a local from Singpur explained: "I experienced the extreme effect of riverbank erosion in 2010 when 25 houses [in the village] went under water over a night.
 Several crop fields were also damaged.
-We lost everything./.../We never managed to overcome the damages of this disaster.
-Now we are close to being landless people" (Ayeb-Karlsson et al., 2016: 685). - In Fiji, Tropical Cyclone Yasa caused extensive land instability, affecting the safety and structure of homes throughout Nabavatu village.
-More than half of all households were displaced and sought refuge for years in a 'tent village' while they waited to be permanently relocated to a new community site (Case study, Fiji and Solomon Islands, 2024). - In the north of Ghana, the scarcity of fertile land and resulting low crop yields and unreliable harvests as a result of high rainfall variability and droughts were seen as contributing environmental push factors for migration to urban centers, causing a "figurative and literal desiccation of self and place in these landscapes" (Tschakert et al., 2013: 24).
+We lost everything...We never managed to overcome the damages of this disaster.
+Now we are close to being landless people" (Ayeb-Karlsson et al., 2016; 685).

+become less habitable and land is lost, increased human mobility can be expected as an impact and response, in the form of displacement, migration and planned relocation.